karingisi/syntaxed/README.md

 {% component 'syntaxed' %}
 ```

+The only Component Setting is theme.
+You can select different themes.

-There are no Component Settings yet all code syntax goes in the CMS markup as shown below:
+All code syntax goes in the CMS markup as shown below:

 <p> CSS Highlighted Code </p>